Skip to content

 • Oversee two commuter student lounges, updating bulletin boards, addressing facilities concerns, and monitoring/reporting usage.

-• Establish connections and collaborate with other university departments to understand opportunities that can be effectively utilized by commuter and off-campus students.
+• Establish connections and collaborate with other University departments to understand opportunities that can be effectively utilized by commuter and off-campus students.

 • Coordinate Off-Campus orientation in partnership with Housing Operations and Public Safety.